The Reformed Churches in the Netherlands

 Foreign missionaries and lecturers in theology are sent out to countries such as Indonesia, India, South Africa, Congo, Benin, Ukraine, Curacao and Brazil.
 In order to coordinate the foreign mission work and diaconal aid on mission fields, a church organization has been set up, “De Verre Naasten” (Faraway Neighbours) for mission, mission aid and training, working with sister- and contact-churches in the world.
 There are as well regional organizations focusing on mission projects in Indonesia, India, South Africa, Benin, other African countries, Brazil, Venezuela, Curacao, Ukraine, Belarus, and organizations involved with helping churches in Europe, and “closed areas.”

-The churches maintain the Theological University in Kampen for the theological education of future ministers and teachers.
+The churches maintain the Theological University in Utrecht for the theological education of future ministers and teachers.

 7. Various Activities of Church Members